Speaking of HealthWhy it's important to support kids who identify as LGBTQ and may be strugglingJune 24, 2022

 Chronic pain was something that Lynda Bird thought she would need to live with.

 "I have had hip pain for many years," says Lynda.
 "I thought it was connected to my back pain."

-After years of pain, Jonathan Bledsoe, M.D., a Mayo Clinic Health System neurosurgeon, performed spinal fusion surgery to permanently connect two vertebrae in Lynda's back and eliminate her back pain.
+After years of pain, she had spinal fusion surgery to permanently connect two vertebrae in her back to eliminate back pain.
 While she describes her back surgery as a miracle, her intense hip pain continued.

 "I couldn't lie on my left side, or sit or stand too long," says the 76-year-old rural Boyceville, Wisconsin, resident.
 "I walked with quite a limp and not very far.
 If I went outside, I needed to take the walker or electric scooter.
 And riding in a car for a long time was really hard."

 Her neurosurgeon referred Lynda to his colleague, Lang Jacobson, M.D., in the Physical Medicine & Rehabilitation Department.
 After talking with Lynda about her pain and performing a physical exam, Dr. Jacobson determined that her pain was caused by greater trochanter bursitis.
 Bursae are small fluid-filled sacs that reduce friction between moving parts in body's joints.
 Greater trochanter bursitis occurs when one or more of the bursae sacs in the hip joint are inflamed or irritated.